France hero image

 How Churches Use France

-• Paris pilgrimages with cathedral worship, art-as-discipleship, and Seine gatherings for donors
+• Paris pilgrimages with cathedral worship, art-and-faith teaching, and Seine gatherings for donors.

-• Normandy remembrance journeys integrating D-Day reflections, chaplain services, and Mont-Saint-Michel devotions
+• Normandy remembrance journeys that include D-Day reflections, chaplain services, and Mont-Saint-Michel devotions.

-• Taizé and Lyon experiences for youth/adult discipleship, ecumenical worship, and culinary hospitality
+• Taizé and Lyon experiences for youth and adult discipleship, ecumenical worship, and shared meals.

 What Works Well

-• One main worship/teaching/partner touchpoint per day with time for small-group debriefs
+• One main worship, teaching, or partner touchpoint each day with time for small-group debriefs.

-• Flexible pacing with TGV + coach transfers, early museum entries, and mobility-aware routing
+• Flexible pacing with TGV and coach transfers, early museum entries, and mobility-aware routing.

-We align venues, partners, and daily rhythm so pastors can shepherd people, deepen community, and cultivate donor momentum.
+We align venues, partners, and daily rhythm so pastors can shepherd people well and keep donor support engaged.

 Sample Ministry Focus

-• Paris arrival devotion at Seine banks; evening worship in Sacré-Cœur or a partner church
+• Paris arrival devotion on the Seine, followed by evening worship in Sacré-Cœur or a partner church.

-• Art + faith day (Louvre, Sainte-Chapelle) followed by donor dinner cruise and testimonial sharing
+• Art-and-faith day (Louvre, Sainte-Chapelle) followed by a donor dinner cruise and testimonial sharing.

-• Normandy remembrance service at Omaha Beach, American Cemetery, and Mont-Saint-Michel pilgrimage worship
+• Normandy remembrance service at Omaha Beach and the American Cemetery, then pilgrimage worship at Mont-Saint-Michel.

-• Loire Valley château retreat with communion in a monastery chapel and vineyard fundraising dinner
+• Loire Valley château retreat with communion in a monastery chapel and a vineyard fundraising dinner.

 What ETS Tours Provides Here